 The Smallville High Torch website was created to coincide with the hit television series, Smallville.
-During the earlier seasons of the series Warner Bros. interactive website allowed viewers the chance to immerse themselves into the world of Smallville with digitized reports that chronicled the adventures of a young Clark Kent and his friends.
+During the earlier seasons of the series this Warner Bros. interactive website allowed viewers the chance to immerse themselves into the world of “Smallville” with digitized reports that chronicled the adventures of a young Clark Kent and his friends.
+Some fans sent in their own responses and estimates for the strange happenings, along with any other commentary they had on the show.

-The website was abandoned and disbanded in the early 21st century, but the Daily Planet Archives project has diligently collected and restored the Torch to the best of their abilities.
-Some photos had to be substituted but all stories are original to the Smallville High Torch.
+The website was abandoned and disbanded in the early 21st century, but the Daily Planet Archives project has been diligently collecting and restoring The Torch to the best of their abilities.
+Some photos had to be substituted but all stories are original to The Smallville High Torch.

 Notable team members